zackiles/cursor-config/README.md

 **`.cursorindexignore`**: For files you want available to Cursor, but only when manually provided to it.
 These files will NOT be indexed.
 Note: things in `.gitignore` are already automatically ignored.
 I'll often use this to not index code that may confuse the AI unless I provide it manually with specific context, such as a large schema file or random project notes and documentation.
 A typical file you'll want to ignore is lock files.

+> [!TIP]
+> For more details on how Cursor Rules work, please read this deep-dive guide on [How Cursor Rules Work](./docs/how-cursor-rules-work.md).

 ## TODO

+- This codebase has a custom Cursor Rules linter, compiler, rule document-generator, and other advanced functionality not provided by Cursor.
+Document it and make it production ready.
 - Add general purpose MCP servers
 - Add AI docs to be used with Cursor's `@doc` system.
 See [Cursor @Docs](https://docs.cursor.com/context/@-symbols/@-docs).